sanatanonline/assignments/01-formal-problem-statement/GRADE.md

    - [ ] **When** you need or expect to have determined whether the model performance
    - [ ] How much effort it will take to deploy the solutions.

+ - [ ] Is free of grammar/spelling/punctuation mistakes

 ## NOTES